Commonwealth definition of charity

 Types of benefits

-A not-for-profit can provide direct benefits (such as distributing money or gifts) or indirect benefits (such as a member receiving help that is consistent with the not-for-profit's purpose).
+A not-for-profit can provide direct benefits (such as distributing money or gifts) or indirect benefits (such as a member receiving help that is consistent with the organisation's purpose).

 Making a profit

-If an organisation continues to hold onto significant profits indefinitely, without using them for its charitable purpose, this may suggest that the organisation is not working solely towards its stated charitable purpose (and is not operating as a not-for-profit).
+If an organisation holds onto significant profits indefinitely – and without using them towards its charitable purpose – it may suggest the organisation is not working solely towards its stated charitable purpose.
+This, in turn, may mean it is not operating as a not-for-profit.